jubaer36/HotelManagementSystem/README.md

 ```
 git clone https://github.com/jubaer36/HotelManagementSystem
 ```
-This will create a folder 'HotelManagementSystem' in that directory.
+This will create a folder `HotelManagementSystem` in that directory.
 It will have a complete copy of this repository.
 With a '.git' folder inside.

 ### Download packages